Let’s get the formalities out of the way:

 Why I Work This Way:

 I work from a place of values.
 This means that my work and my life are almost completely integrated, because having a fully integrated life is something I personally value.
-This means I will often show up to sessions in my workout clothes, having gone to the gym just before our call or after having dropped my kiddos off at school.
+This means I will often show up to sessions in my workout clothes, having gone to the gym just before our call or after having dropped my kids off at school.
 This kind of co-prioritization — prioritizing everything that matters to me instead of just one area of my life that matters to me — is how I engage in congruent living.
 I do not expect everyone to operate this way, as not everyone shares my values.
 And yet actively engaging in living my values — even when they don’t look like everyone else’s — is one way that I walk my talk.

 Besides me showing up to our sessions in gym gear, I might also conduct our sessions from my front porch or from the front seat of my car.
 While this isn’t typical — I’m usually perched comfortably in one of my offices — allowing for the possibility that my life circumstances might require me to show up for you in an unexpected place gives me the freedom say yes to all of my life.
 I look at this way of operating a business as a radical departure from the patriarchal and capitalistic binds of “professionalism,” a ridiculous and unnecessary concept that keeps us bound to systems that don’t serve us, and from honest connection that does.